‘Fundamentally wrong’: Greater Lincolnshire leaders approve ESOL cuts

 More from this author

-Plans to cut funding for English language lessons to avoid alleged “segregation” have been approved in Greater Lincolnshire, amid concerns about the “serious harm” the policy could cause on local community integration.
+Plans to cut funding for English language lessons aimed at migrants have been approved in Greater Lincolnshire – despite fears it will harm community integration.

-At a budget meeting today (February 25), politicians leading Greater Lincolnshire Combined County Council agreed to scrap English for speakers of other languages (ESOL) courses from 2027 and begin developing a local literacy programme.
+At a budget meeting on Wednesday, Greater Lincolnshire Combined County Authority agreed to scrap English for speakers of other languages (ESOL) courses from 2027 and develop a literacy programme instead.

-The combined authority’s Reform mayor Dame Andrea Jenkyns wants to redirect the £1 million in public funding spent via the adult skills fund on these courses towards a new literacy qualification that will “help more adults into paid employment”.
+The council’s Reform mayor Dame Andrea Jenkyns aims to redirect the £1 million ESOL adult skills fund cash towards the literacy qualification to “help more adults into paid employment”.

-Her skills lead, local Conservative council leader Rob Waltham, claimed ESOL classes create “segregation” because learners are separated from other groups because of the “origin of their birth” or “their colour”.
+Meanwhile, her skills lead, North Lincolnshire council leader Rob Waltham, claimed ESOL classes create “segregation” as learners are separated from other groups due to the “origin of their birth” or “their colour”.

-He added that it is inclusive “to make sure we don’t segregate people” and ensure that public adult education funding is spent “on the right people” in the county.
+The Tory politician added it was more inclusive “to make sure we don’t segregate people” and ensure public adult education funding is spent “on the right people”.

-The funding rules were approved ahead of the combined authority taking control of its £17-19 million adult skills fund budget next September.
+The funding rules were approved ahead of the combined authority taking control of its £17-19 million adult skills fund budget in September.

-The Reform mayor called the decision “a really exciting moment” for the estimated 200,000 residents who lack a level 2 qualification and claimed leaders from other areas are interested in the development.
+The Reform mayor called the decision “a really exciting moment” for the estimated 200,000 residents who lack a level 2 qualification, and claimed leaders from other areas were interested in the development.

 “I’d love our county to be that beacon of light for these people, where other counties follow suit, and we’ve already had other counties and combined authorities watching the space and contacting us.”

-It followed a public consultation that attracted 375 responses, with 73 per cent saying they disagreed or strongly disagreed with cutting ESOL funding.
+The funding vote followed a public consultation that attracted 375 responses, with 73 per cent saying they disagreed or strongly disagreed with cuts to ESOL funding.

 In 2023-24, about £1 million was spent on delivering the language courses for 1,427 Greater Lincolnshire residents.